Grimface/galaxy-ttrpg/basic-moves.md

 When you use a medkit to __Patch Someone Up__ in or shortly after combat, roll *+Cool*:
 - On a 10+, they recover from two injuries.
 - On a 7-9, they recover from one injury, or two if you expose yourself to danger.
 Your choice.
-- On a miss, you inflict one further wound on them.
+- On a miss, you bungle it badly and inflict one further wound on them.

 Only one attempt to Patch Someone Up can be made on a patient until they have been fully healed.